Instructions Reference

 .ToLookup(p => (p.Category, p.Status));

 The third argument to key() specifies which document to search.
-By default, key() searches the document containing the context node.
-You can search a different document by passing a node from that document:
+By default, key() searches the document that contains the context node.
+To search a different document, pass a node from that document.

 <!-- External lookup table -->